Kindergarten in FCPS

 Any child who turns 5 on or before Oct.
 1 is eligible to start full-day kindergarten in August.
 To enroll a student, families should go to the school their neighborhood is assigned to and fill out a registration packet.
-Visit www.fcps.net/street to find your school, or call (859) 381-4315 for help.
+Visit the online street directory to find your school.
+Note that two brand-new elementaries will open in August 2016: Coventry Oak and Garrett Morgan.

 Countdown to Kindergarten